 NOTE: Current students should review their DARS, the official document of record, for degree and major progress.

-Honors in the Major within the Department of Psychology is designed to give students an opportunity to work closer with departmental faculty and have an in-depth experience in research.
-This is a great opportunity for students wanting to continue on to graduate school or have a strong interest in research.
-Please note that the Honors in the Major program is separate from the Honors in the Liberal Arts program.
-A student may complete either Honors in the Major or Honors in Liberal Arts, or both.
+Psychology Honors in the Major is designed to give students an opportunity to work more closely with faculty and gain in-depth research experience.
+This is a great opportunity for students who want to continue on to graduate school, and/or who have a strong interest in research.

 Questions?
 Contact: firstname.lastname@example.org